 Restaurant in Balham

-In the friendly neighbourhood of Balham we decided to go for some dinner at Arlo’s Steak.
-I had heard a lot of great things about Arlo’s and so wanted to see for myself what the fuss was all about.
+In the friendly neighbourhood of Balham we decided to go for some dinner at Arlo’s.
+We had heard a lot of great things about Arlo’s so wanted to see f what the fuss was all about!

-A great thing about Arlo’s is that it seems to understand that eating a decent steak in London can be ridiculously pricey.
+A great thing about Arlo’s is that it understands that eating a decent steak in London can be pricey.
 They have turned what can be a more upmarket cuisine into something a lot less pretentious enabling those purse strings to loosen up a bit!